apache/linkis-website/docs/development/linkis_compile_and_package.md

 - Method 1: Obtain the source code of the project from [github repository](https://github.com/apache/incubator-linkis) https://github.com/apache/incubator-linkis.
 - Method 2: Download the source code package of the required version from the [linkis official download page](https://linkis.apache.org/download/main) https://linkis.apache.org/download/main.

-**Please note**: The official recommendation is to use Hadoop-2.7.2, Hive-1.2.1, Spark-2.4.3 and Scala-2.11.12 to compile Linkis.
+**Notice** : The official recommended versions for compiling Linkis are hadoop-2.7.2, hive-1.2.1, spark-2.4.3, and Scala-2.11.12.

-If you want to use other versions of Hadoop, Hive, Spark to compile Linkis, please refer to: [How to modify the version of Hadoop, Hive, Spark that Linkis depends on] (#4-How to modify the version of hadoophivespark that Linkis depends on)
+If you want to compile Linkis with another version of Hadoop, Hive, Spark, please refer to: [How to Modify Linkis dependency of Hadoop, Hive, Spark](#4 How to Modify Linkis dependency versionof Hadoop, Hive, Spark)

 ### step2 Compile for the first time (not the first time you can skip this step)